 At almost all auditions directors will test you to see how well you take direction, so even if you nail your monologue you may be asked to do it again in a completely different way to how you’ve prepared.
 I recommend preparing for this by rehearsing your monologue in various ways, even if they are a little bit silly.
 This way if a director asks you to try something you will have already given it a go, and will be more relaxed and open to experiment.
 Get a friend to play the director and give you direction.

-In order to be spontaneous and exciting as a performer, I believe preparation is vital.
-It relaxes you and gives you confidence in your work, so put in the time when preparing and you will reap the rewards.
+In order to be spontaneous and exciting as a performer, I believe preparation is the key.
+It relaxes you and gives you confidence in your work.
+So put in the time when preparing and you will reap the rewards when it comes to performance.
 Keep your monologue simple and direct and don’t try to do too much in two or three minutes.
 If they like you they will ask you back and push you further as an actor.